erayaras/dh-reactjs-challenge/README.md

 2. You can navigate between questions using the provided navigation buttons.
 3. Selecting an option on the question will highlight it on the bubble sheet.

+## Known Issues

+### SVG File Size Issue

+The `Olcme Degerlendirme.svg` file is considerably large at 1.1 MB.
+Attempts to reduce its size using tools like Illustrator, Photoshop, or online utilities were unsuccessful due to the presence of a sizable base64 image embedded within it.
+This issue may contribute to slightly slower site load times.
+Reducing the size of this SVG file was beyond the scope of design capabilities for this project.

 ## Technical Highlights

 - **Dynamic Routing:** Utilized `react-router-dom` to handle dynamic routing based on the selected question.